 (b) a maximum of 30 credit points of elective units of study.

+The Master of Economics prepares you for a career in economics, econometrics and finance.
+Our graduates have held positions in federal and state policy departments and international financial agencies, markets and institutions.
 Many of our recent graduates have gone on to hold senior positions in Treasury, the Reserve Bank and other policy departments across federal and state governments, as well as in international financial agencies, markets and institutions.
-Our graduates have taken on leading roles in the corporate world and key positions in the not-for-profit sector.
-You can join them.

-A bachelor's degree, from the University of Sydney with a minimum 60% average or an equivalent qualification.
+(a) a bachelor’s degree, from the University of Sydney with a minimum 60 percent average or an equivalent qualification or

 Upgrade is possible from a Grad Cert to a Grad Dip or Masters in the embedded degree.